hfoffani/pddl-lib/README.md

 The .NET library depends on Antlr4.Runtime.dll.
 Go get it at www.antlr4.org

 ### Future development ###

 * Publish API documentations and examples.
-* C# version.
-* Publish the .NET library as a NuGet package.
 * Unit tests.
 * Java version.
 * Publish the Java library in the Java Central Repository.